vizartmd/week1/README.md

-# Task for the first week in the Java internship
+# Task for the first week, Java internship